-What is consent?

-what you want (preference)

-what you can work with (range of tolerance)

-what you cannot work with (objection = proposal is in conflict with the aim) consent objection

 Let's say a group wants to solve a problem and there are different options to choose from.
 Typically, every group member will have a preference.
 Yet, in a group, we would not be able to make decisions if everyone insisted on getting their first choice.
 So we widen our options to also include things that are within our range of tolerance.
 No objection can be ignored.
 When there are objections, we need to tweak the proposal more.
 Consent on a proposal is reached when everyone says that they can at least work with the proposal.

-Aims and the range of tolerance

-The work we do together, our aim, is the backdrop to evaluate what 'works' and what doesn't.
+Aims and the range of tolerance The work we do together, our aim, is the backdrop to evaluate what 'works' and what doesn't.
 For example, if our circle's aim is "running a concert venue" then any decision that violates fire safety and risks us losing our ability to hold events would be a proposal we would have to object to.
 This shows you how important it is to have an agreed-upon aim so we can decide what decisions are acceptable - otherwise, people would always just decide based on their preferences.

-Objections

-Here is the surprising thing about consent decision-making: objections are not a "bad" thing anymore.
+Objections Here is the surprising thing about consent decisionmaking: objections are not a "bad" thing anymore.
 Quite the opposite: objections are what helps us make proposals better and align with our aim.
 Since supporting the aim is ultimately what we want, objections will be celebrated!
 No one can block a decision just because they don't like it.
 If someone objects, the circle will want to hear the reasons and how the proposal is in conflict with the aim so they can improve the proposal.
 Every circle member can object, and only when all objections have been integrated (see page 9) can a decision move forward.
 It's important to know that people outside the circle can be heard and give feedback but will not be able to object to a decision.
-The idea is that a circle has all the people as members who know the circle's work well, who are involved in the work related to the circle understanding the proposal
+The idea is that a circle has all the people as members who know the circle's work well, who are involved in the work related to the circle.

 The consent process

-To make a decision, we follow 3 easy steps to make sure everyone is on the same page and there are no misunderstandings quick reactions
+To make a decision, we follow 3 easy steps to make sure everyone is on the same page and there are no misunderstandings

-(present + ask clarifying question)
+understanding the proposal (present + ask clarifying question)

-(one round of reactions)
+quick reactions (one round of reactions)

+> consent

+(ask everyone if they consent or object)